Join Our Dynamic, Inclusive Workplace

-The Lab has 200 staff and 12 interdisciplinary programs.
+The Lab has 200 staff and 8 interdisciplinary centers.
 Scientists and artists, engineers and conservationists, educators and app developers, multimedia producers and students, support staff and volunteers, all work together here, along with local and online communities and partners around the world.

 We are committed to diversity and inclusion in our workplace as we join with people from all backgrounds and walks of life to share a love for nature and a commitment to protecting our planet.

-For more jobs in ornithology, see listings from the Ornithological Societies of North America.
+For other jobs in ornithology (outside Cornell), see listings from the Ornithology Exchange.

 Each year, dozens of students gain hands-on experience at the Cornell Lab of Ornithology.
 Come join a research project, assist with education and outreach, or apply your talents in a way that you envision.
 You can apply for one of the paid or volunteer positions below.
 Or learn about our mission and programs, then identify relevant faculty or mentors, or staff listed in our directory.
 Inquire about volunteering or earning credit for a project that matches your interests.
 (Note: high school students must be at least 16 years of age to volunteer.)

 Kristen Rupert and John Foote Undergraduate Research Fund